Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q9. what does -c bioconda do?

-A: add custom channel to search for packages.
+A: it adds a custom channel to search for packages.
 In this case, bioconda.

 Q10.
 What does the -o athal.ga.gz part of the command do?